-- a) Method of exegesis that includes inductive Bible study - b) Sound hermeneutical approach to interpretation and application - c) Familiarity with the idea of making a point "stick" in the minds of the hearers and to "go deep" with it in terms of its significance (preserving the tradition of old-fashioned, point-by-point preaching) - d) Demonstrated ability to reflect theologically on an OT text and relate it appropriately to the NT - e) Familiarity with, and appreciation of the importance of, key resources (commentaries, etc.)
+- a) Method of exegesis that includes inductive Bible study - b) Sound hermeneutical approach to interpretation and application - c) Demonstrated ability to make a point "stick" in the minds of the hearers and to "go deep" with it in terms of its significance (preserving the tradition of old-fashioned, point-by-point preaching). - d) Demonstrated ability to reflect theologically on an OT text and relate it appropriately to the NT - e) Familiarity with, and appreciation for, key resources (commentaries, etc.)